microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 This implementation detail is why this particular feature is not slated for inclusion in an initial Command Palette implementation.

+### Commandline Mode

+TODO

 ## UI/UX Design

 We'll add another action that can be used to toggle the visibility of the command palette.
 Pressing that keybinding will bring up the command palette.
+We should make sure to add a argument to this action that specifies whether the palette should be opened directly in Action Mode or Commandline Mode.

 When the command palette appears, we'll want it to appear as a single overlay over all of the panes of the Terminal.
 The drop-down will be centered horizontally, dropping down from the top (from the tab row).
 When commands are entered, it will be implied that they are delivered to the focused terminal pane.
-This will help avoid two problematic scenarios that could arise from having the command palette attache to a single pane:
+This will help avoid two problematic scenarios that could arise from having the command palette attached to a single pane:
   * When attached to a single pane, it might be very easy for the UI to quickly become cluttered, especially at smaller pane sizes.
   * This avoids the "find the overlay problem" which is common in editors like VS where the dialog appears attached to the active editor pane.

-The palette will consist of two main UI elements: a text box for searching for commands, and a list of commands.
+The palette will consist of two main UI elements: a text box for entering/searching for commands, and in action mode, a list of commands.

+### Action Mode

 The list of commands will be populated with all the commands by default.
 Each command will appear like a `MenuFlyoutItem`, with an icon at the left (if it has